-In 2001, the Howard Heinz Endowments and the Vira I. Heinz Endowments (Endowments) provided \$3 million in loans to the Authority to support the green building features of the Convention Center.
+In 2002, the Howard Heinz Endowments and the Vira I. Heinz Endowments (Endowments) provided \$3 million in loans to the Authority to support the green building features of the Convention Center.
 The Endowments forgave the first year's payment of \$230,000 in principal and deferred the interest in 2009.
 Additionally, the Endowments approved the delay of the second payment until December 31, 2010.
 On December 21, 2011, the Endowments amended the loan to forgive \$66,666 of principal for each year, reducing the principal payments by one-third and allowing for prepayment of principal, without penalty.
-In 2017 and 2016, no principal was due because in each year \$133,334 of principal was prepaid on the loans, leaving a principal balance on December 31, 2017 of \$666,674.
+The Authority has been prepaying this loan.
+As of December 31, 2018, no payment is due in 2019 due to the prepayment prior to December 31, 2018.
+On December 31, 2018, the principal balance was \$533,340.